py-ranoid/py-ranoid.github.io/_posts/2018-12-10-smart-home.markdown

 ![/assets/images/circuit.png](/assets/images/circuit.png)

 ## Step 2 : Controlling switches with HTTP requests
-- You need to run a server on our Pi so that we can interact with it remotely.
-- I'll be using Flask since it's fairly simple
+- You need to run a server on your Pi so that we can interact with it remotely.
+(I'll be using Flask since it's fairly simple.)

 ```python
 from flask import Flask, request, jsonify